abcxyzi/RadDet/README.md

 ## Configuration File

-Each dataset contains a configuration file called `data.yaml` provided in the YOLO-format.
+Each dataset contains a configuration file called `data.yaml` provided in the standard YOLO-format.
 An example configuration file is shown below:

 ```yaml
 # Dataset root dir